 Transport-related emissions are the fastest-growing source of CO2 emissions and already account for a quarter of global emissions.
-Addressing emissions is critical for the decarbonization of this sector, but uncertainties around how to achieve (science-based) targets or which impacts can credibly be quantified, allocated, and claimed towards them remain high.
+Transport-related commitments are increasing; however, barriers on how to credibly and accurately account and report corporate climate impact remain.

-- Lack of clarity with emerging and overlapping reporting frameworks, market mechanisms, and incentives
+- Lack of clarity on market mechanisms and incentives

-- Validate climate impact quantification methodologies and reporting protocols for a range of transport-related interventions.
+- 1. VALIDATE climate impact quantification and reporting for transport-related interventions

-- Credibly integrate achieved climate impacts back towards inventories and (Science-based) targets of logistics service providers, sites, and buyers.
+- 2. INTEGRATE climate impacts achieved towards inventories and science-based targets of carriers, logistics service providers, and buyers.

-- Generate quantified and verified impact data, in line with key reporting frameworks and best practices.
+- 3. GENERATE quantified and verified impact data, in line with key reporting frameworks and best practice.

-- Develop market-based accounting approaches that allow for the allocation and transfer of claims along the value chain, in line with conditions and principles that will be accepted by the Greenhouse Gas Protocol and Science-based Targets.
+- 4. ACCESS market-based accounting approaches that allow for the allocation and transfer of claims along the value chain in line with principles and criteria approved by the GHG Protocol and Science Based Target initiative.

 The VCI and Strategic Partners will lead this multi-stakeholder collaboration to co-create guidance on how to quantify and validate transport-related interventions that reduce GHG emissions with an aim to build Scope 3 inventories.
 The VCI Transport Guidance aims to become the leading guidance globally to credibly and accurately account for Scope 3 emissions from transport value chains.

 PHASE 1 – CO-CREATION